wwwbilibilicom/safe_mrc_firmware/README.md

 - Time axis in exported data matches the UI plots for easy comparison.

 ### Protocol Consistency
-- The host UI and embedded firmware use **identical communication protocols and CRC algorithms**.
+- The host UI, SDK, and embedded firmware use **identical communication protocols and CRC algorithms**.
 - Any protocol changes must be updated in both the embedded code and the UI tool to ensure compatibility.

 ### Debugging & Troubleshooting